return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/intel/ixgbe/ixgbe_main_c.rst

-based on theoretical maximum wire speed and thresholds were set based on testing data as well as attempting to minimize response time while increasing bulk throughput. this functionality is controlled by the InterruptThrottleRate module parameter (see ixgbe_param.c)
+based on theoretical maximum wire speed and thresholds were set based on testing data as well as attempting to minimize response time while increasing bulk throughput.

 .. _`ixgbe_write_eitr`: